We have a long-standing presence in Asia and opened our office in Hong Kong in 1974.

 The principal aim of our vacation schemes is to give you an opportunity to experience the work and day to day life of a young solicitor.
 During your time with us, you will work with associates and trainees involved in corporate, commercial and financing transactions.
 In addition, we organise a programme of training, including seminars and presentations, and social events.

 We accept applications throughout the year and offer places as we receive applications.
 Therefore, we encourage applications to be submitted as early as possible.
-We do not interview for places on our vacation schemes.

 We are always happy to receive applications from qualified lawyers who meet our general criteria.